GuidesUser experience (UX)

 1. They communicate product goals and plans to stakeholders

-A user flow is effective when communicating with stakeholders as it clearly represents an application's pages, movements, and buttons.
+A user flow is effective when communicating with as it clearly represents an application's pages, movements, and buttons.
 A well-designed user flow also describes each step.
-Having a visual walk-through shows stakeholders what the product should do.
+Having a visual walk-through shows what the product should do.

 2. They speed development and reduce errors